Jaimilit/beyond-the-barbell/README.md

 ### HTML Validation:
 The W3C Markup Validation Service was used to validate the HTML of the website.
 There were errors and warnings in the reports about unclosed elements and tags, incorrect values ​​and types of elements, and unnecessary trailing slashes.
 All errors and warnings have been fixed, the project's HTML code has been re-checked without significant errors.

 A few errors are evident; however they are all from the Boutique Ado walkthrough.
-Therefore, I left it alone since it was based on Code Institute's own code.
+Therefore, I left it alone since it was based on Code Institute's own code for this project.
 ![HTMl Validation](./media/htmlerrors.png)